kovidgoyal/kitty/docs/faq.rst

     map f1 set_colors --configured /path/to/some/config/file/colors.conf

-Or you can enable :doc:`remote control <remote-control>` for |kitty| and use :ref:`at_set-colors`.
-The shortcut mapping technique has the same syntax as the remote control command, for details, see :ref:`at_set-colors`.
+Or you can enable :doc:`remote control <remote-control>` for |kitty| and use :ref:`at-set-colors`.
+The shortcut mapping technique has the same syntax as the remote control command, for details, see :ref:`at-set-colors`.

 To change colors when SSHing into a remote host, use the :opt:`color_scheme
 <kitten-ssh.color_scheme>` setting for the :doc:`ssh kitten <kittens/ssh>`.